Face numbers of sequentially Cohen-Macaulay complexes and Betti numbers of componentwise linear ideals: Abstract

 \section{Abstract}

-A numerical characterization is given of the so-called $h$-triangles of sequentially Cohen-Macaulay simplicial complexes.
-This result characterizes the number of faces of various dimensions and codimensions in such a complex, generalizing the classical Macaulay-Stanley theorem to the nonpure case.
+A numerical characterization is given of the $h$-triangles of sequentially Cohen-Macaulay simplicial complexes.
+This result determines the number of faces of various dimensions and codimensions that are possible in such a complex, generalizing the classical Macaulay-Stanley theorem to the nonpure case.
 Moreover, we characterize the possible Betti tables of componentwise linear ideals.
 A key tool in our investigation is a bijection between shifted multicomplexes of degree $\le d$ and shifted pure $(d-1)$-dimensional simplicial complexes.